7 Predictions on Event Planning in a Post-Pandemic World

 A lot of your customers know a lot about COVID.
 They’ve consumed more media and so are more informed than you might think.
 They know that “sanitation theater” is mostly nonsense so you can stop wiping everything down all the time.
 They know it’s not really helping.

 What they do know is what does help — the vaccine.
 Professor Mistretta and I recommend proof of vaccine for your guests.
 We recommended the same thing a couple of months ago and got some pushback.
 It will cost me business some said.
 Probably not, we said.
 Recently, restaurants in San Francisco, Boston and elsewhere decided to require proof of vaccine or proof of a recent negative test.
 Boston College just did the same for all sporting events.
-Live Nation announced this policy for all concerts, as did fourteen Boston Theater Companies for all their performances.
+Live Nation announced this policy for all concerts, as did 14 Boston Theater Companies for all their performances.

 Malcolm Gladwell is plenty smart.
 He told a story recently about the development of laundry soap that washes well in cold water.
 Despite this development, and the benefit to the environment of not using so much energy to heat up hot water, and people caring about the environment, he mentioned that a huge percentage of Americans still wash their clothes in hot water.
 It’s not that these people object to cold water, it’s that they just don’t care enough yet to do something different.
 Eventually, they will, and that’s how norms change.
 Most people who aren’t vaccinated aren’t opposed to the vaccine, they just don’t care enough yet.
 He concludes they won’t be offended if you require them to be vaccinated.